Gator-PASE/gator-pase.github.io/content/event/spring-2024-workshop/index.md

   country: United States

 summary: Join us for our first workshop of the Spring 2024 semester!
 abstract: 'We hope you have been having a wonderful 2024 Spring term thus far!
-Join us for our first workshop on effective communication strategies for public policy.'
+Join us for our first workshop on effective communication strategies for public policy.
+[Click here](https://gator-pase.netlify.app/event/spring-2024-workshop/PASE_Power-Mapping_Template.docx) to download the power-mapping template.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.